Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Day 4 (09/16 Tue) — Azabudai TeamLab, Harajuku Shopping, Otter Café

-I thought Azabudai no Mori only had JP Tower, but it is actually a whole complex of fragmented buildings with many department store counters and food options.
+I thought Azabudai no Mori only had JP Tower, but it turns out it’s a whole complex of fragmented buildings with many department store counters and dining options.

 First, go to a café for breakfast and to wake up.